Tenderize/tender-core/README.md

 ## Deployment

 Make sure that an ETH node is accessible and that the network being deployed to is supported by the `hardhat.config.ts` configuration.

-Make sure that you enter a `PRIVATE_KEY` and `INFURA_KEY` in the root's `.env` file when using a live network.

 By default an in-memory Hardhat VM will be used, to specify another network use the `--network` flag.

+### Environment Variables

+- Make sure that you enter a `PRIVATE_KEY` and `JSON_RPC` in the project root `.env` file when using a live network.
+- Adjust the necessary environment variables in `deploy/.env`

 ### Deploying dependencies